“Technology will save us!”

 Sergey Young: Right.

 But let’s not forget about regulation, right?
-And this is where globalization was helpful is to understand the role of government and role of world organization in terms of protecting Mother Nature.
-You know protecting the creatures, and make our relationship with nature as the more equal ones, rather than us taking all the time, this precious resources.
+And this is where globalization was helpful, is to understanding the role of government and role of world organization in terms of protecting Mother Nature.
+You know, protecting the creatures, and make our relationship with nature as the more equal ones, rather than us taking all the time, this precious resources.
 So I am concerned as well as you and probably substantial part of our audience today.
 I do see my role is providing this opportunity, resources for breakthrough technologists to develop and to happen.
 And therefore make the world a better place.

 Sergey Young: Yeah, I agree.
-Look I think to call it conservative approach is a little bit unfair.
+Look, I think to call it conservative approach is a little bit unfair.
 And the reason being, and then what I like you put two questions.
-And the question one you know, what are we doing?
+And the question one, you know, what are we doing?
 And the question two is how we execute on that?
-And the problem with human beings, and specifically now democratic societies that within the execution process our messages, our decisions they’re starting to deviate right?
+And the problem with human beings, and specifically now democratic societies that within the execution process our messages, our decisions they’re starting to deviate, right?
 They’re starting to be influenced, they become insulted.
 So you know my belief, you need to put pretty direct, and some people can call it conservative message across.
 And then life will soften it anyway.
 Regulation will soften it anyway and diversity of opinion soften it.
-So you know I’m big fan of radical stance, because on the way to implementation they become less radical.
-And then if we have democratic process sin place, we will accommodate other people’s views.
+So, you know, I’m big fan of radical stance, because on the way to implementation they become less radical.
+And then if we have democratic process in place, we will accommodate other people’s views.
 But you need to be radical.

-So this is the reason behind my 200 years life span message, right?
-I’m actually – if you look at the current state of technology it’s impossible to live 200 years.
+So, this is the reason behind my 200 years life span message, right?
+I’m actually – if you look at the current state of technology, it is impossible to live 200 years.
 But this is my way to get attention.
 Because if I start to discuss with you and you know our live audience, guys this is how we’re going to live 100 years.
 And this is five things you need to do, they’re like “Sergey, come on, we’ve heard this before.
 This is pretty boring.”

-So the unfortunate reality I need to shock you with 200 years and then tell you that it’s actually three different horizons.
+So, the unfortunate reality I need to shock you with 200 years and then tell you that it’s actually three different horizons.
 One of the things that we can do today to live to 100, the other thing was the technologist that we invested in from longevity vision fund will be available to us in 10, 20 years.
-And this is going to be an opportunity to live probably to 150, whatever the number is.
+And this is gonna to be an opportunity to live probably to 150, whatever the number is.
 To break this sound barrier of 120 years, which is the – limit established by evolution for our bodies and for our minds.
-And then _____ [00:26:11] is visionary one, what we all can use the kind of robotic or digital avatars, replaceable body parts is _____ [00:26:19].
-So you know frankly speaking we are in this world not only to think, but also to do.
+And then Herculize is visionary one, what we all can use the kind of robotic or digital avatars, replaceable body parts, etc. So you know frankly speaking we are in this world not only to think, but also to do.
 And to do something you need to be radical sometimes.
 And then life will balance your message.
 Life will balance your idea when we go to execution stage.